koordinator-sh/koordinator/docs/proposals/scheduling/20200901-gang-scheduling.md

 At this point means the pod didn't pass the Filter Plugin, we should:

-- If `strict-mode`, we will set `scheduleCycleValid` to false and release all assumed pods.
+- If `Strict`, we will set `scheduleCycleValid` to false and release all assumed pods.

-- If `non-strict mode`, we will do nothing.
+- If `NonStrict`, we will do nothing.

 ###### **Permit**